 surveillance are engaging or may have engaged in illegal activity; and

 There must be convincing justification that information cannot be achieved by less intrusive means.
-Before conducting campus surveillance activity, university police shall seek advance written approval from the President or his/her designee.
+Before conducting campus surveillance activity, university police shall seek advance written approval from the President or their designee.
 The request shall be made in writing.
 The request must:

 identify the proposed campus surveillance activity.